nicolacalvio/prnt.sc_Screenshot_Scraper/README.md

 The code is originally from https://github.com/mitchelljy/Prntsc_Scraper but i made the code run faster using threads, about half of the time, and the code was not working because of some components changed and also the urls are changed.

 # USAGE
-you can execute it with python3 main.py and it will run with default parameters you can use the following arguments:
+you can execute it downloading the .exe file and from cmd you can type ./main.exe it will run with default parameters.
+If you are not using windows you can download the repo and then run it using python3 main.py you can use the following arguments:
 --start_code xx1111 (2 letters and 4 numbers, default is aa1111)
 --count x (number of image to download, default is 1000)